xplot/damascus/README.md

         	return "Hello";
         }

-        private string Hello(IStepInput input)
+        private string World(IStepInput input)
         {
         	//Do some stuff with the input
         	return "World";
         }
     }

-The following urls will make the workflow execute the steps:
+The following urls will make the workflow execute each of the steps:

 `http://www.voiceflows.com/workflow/call?type=hello_world&step=hello`